doublemoulinet/Morrowind-Modular-Mod-Guide/EXPANDEDCORE.md

 1. [Smart Map](https://www.nexusmods.com/morrowind/mods/46634?)
 1. [MWSE AbotLib](https://www.nexusmods.com/morrowind/mods/47717?)
 1. [Tooltips Complete](https://www.nexusmods.com/morrowind/mods/46842?)
 	- Optional.
 Adds new flavour text tooltips to all the vanilla items and most of the mod-added items used in this guide.
+Can be toggled on/off in-game.
 1. [User Interface Expansion](https://github.com/NullCascade/morrowind-mods)
 	- In the MO2 installation interface, set "User Interface Expansion" as the data directory
 	- Name the mod "User Interface Expansion" and install